AsafFisher/Assembly-Snake/README.md

 	call SetPoint ; set the point with the color and shape at the x,y possition...

 ### Sleep
-Uses int 15h to sleep for few milisecs
+Uses int 15h to sleep for few milisecs.
+takes not arguments...

 ### GetPoint
 Uses the same method of SetPoint, the only diffrences are: